-HILE ATN'S VALUE to Alabama is larger than simply its economic impact, understanding the dollars and cents value is an important asset to understanding ATN's value as a whole.
+While ATN adds value to Alabama beyond the economic impact outlined in this study, the value of ATN's impact in terms of dollars and cents is an important component of ATN's value as a whole.
 In order to fully assess ATN's value to the state economy, this report has evaluated the network from the perspectives of economic impact analysis and investment analysis.

-From an economic impact perspective, we calculated that ATN generates a total economic impact of \$213.3 million in total added income for the state economy.
-This represents the sum of two different impacts:
+From an economic impact perspective, we calculated that ATN generates a total economic impact of \$392.3 million in total added income for the state economy.
+This represents the sum of two impacts:

-- Operations spending impact (\$6.8 million) and - Business support impact (\$206.5 million)
+- Operations spending impact (\$8.5 million) and - Business support impact (\$383.8 million).

-The total impact of \$213.3 million is equivalent to supporting 2,303 jobs.
+The total impact of \$392.3 million is equivalent to supporting 3,687 jobs.

 Since ATN's activity represents an investment by state and local taxpayers, we measure the return on investment to Alabama taxpayers.
-For each dollar invested by taxpayers, ATN offers a benefit of \$4.00.
-These results indicate that ATN is an attractive investment to taxpayers with rates of return that exceed alternative investment opportunities.
-At the same time, the presence of ATN expands the state economy and grows the state's tax base.
+In return for state and local taxpayer investment, ATN expands the state economy and grows the state's tax base.
+For each dollar invested by taxpayers, ATN offers a benefit of \$6.50.
+These results indicate that ATN is an attractive investment to taxpayers.